dymmond/edgy/docs/fields.md

 #### ExcludeField

 Remove inherited fields by masking them from the model.
-This way a field can be removed.
+This way a field can be removed in subclasses.

-ExcludeField is a stub field and can be overwritten itself.
+ExcludeField is a stub field and can be overwritten itself in case a Model wants to readd the field.

-When providing in constructor and argument, the argument is ignored.
+When given an argument in the constructor the argument is silently ignored.

-In contrast: get and set operations are prohibited, they raise an AttributeError.
+When trying to set/access the attribute on a model instance, an AttributeError is raised.

 ```python
 import edgy